TanmayTiwari20/Youtube-Summarizer/README.md

 # Youtube-Summarizer
-Python app to summarize Youtube videos using LLMs and transformers.
+- Python app to summarize Youtube videos using LLMs.
 Uses youtube_transcript_api to fetch the captions and uses them to summarize the video.
-Using streamlit for UI and GROQ for a faster LLM inferencing.
+- Using streamlit for UI and GROQ for a faster LLM inferencing.

 Example use: Enter the youtube URL:
 -- streamlit run app.py